JuliaML/LossFunctions.jl/docs/losses/interface.rst

 ``output``, since we are interested in deducing in which direction the output should change.

-.. function:: deriv(loss, target, output)
+.. function:: deriv(loss, target, output) -> Number

    Computes the derivative for the loss-function denoted by the parameter `loss` in respect to the `output`.
 Note that